Arellano-Jann/Travel-Notes/STAT 314/DA/DA 6.md

 > c.
 (1 point) An ANOVA was performed in R. The estimate for the mean squares between groups is MSTr = 501.54 and the resulting F statistic is equal to 2.189.
 Determine the average variation within each group.
 That is, calculate the MSE.

+$$F=\frac{MSTr}{MSE}$$
+$$MSE=\frac{MSTr}{F}=\frac{501.54}{2.189}=229.118$$

 > d.
 (2 points) Using the F statistic from the previous question (c.) and the two values for the degrees of freedom listed above, calculate the p-value for this test.

+`1-pf(2.189, 4, 1167)`= .068

 > e.
-(2 points) Using the p-value calculated in question 5, write a conclusion for this ANOVA F test using a significance level of .
+(2 points) Using the p-value calculated in question 5, write a conclusion for this ANOVA F test using a significance level of 0.05.
 (Hint: your conclusion should include a statement of evidence in favor of the alternative and a statement as to whether the null hypothesis is rejected or not.)

+It does not say the significance level i’m supposed to use so I’m gonna just use .05.

+There is slightly suggestive evidence that at least 2 means differ.
+We would reject the null hypothesis since the significance level is less than the p-value, that is .05 < .068.